Backlash (2018)

-The 2018 Backlash was the 14th Backlash professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on May 6, 2018, at the Prudential Center in Newark, New Jersey.
+The 2018 Backlash was a professional wrestling event produced by WWE.
+It was the 14th Backlash and took place on May 6, 2018, at the Prudential Center in Newark, New Jersey.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
 It was the first Backlash event since 2009 to feature multiple brands during a brand split.
 In 2019, Backlash was replaced by Stomping Grounds, but Backlash was reinstated in 2020.

-The card comprised nine matches, including one on the Kickoff pre-show.
-In the main event, Roman Reigns defeated Samoa Joe.
-Also on the card, Seth Rollins retained Raw's Intercontinental Championship against The Miz in the opening bout, and SmackDown's WWE Champion AJ Styles and Shinsuke Nakamura fought to a draw.
+Nine matches were contested at the event, including one on the Kickoff pre-show.
+In the main event, Raw's Roman Reigns defeated SmackDown's Samoa Joe.
+Also on the card, Seth Rollins retained Raw's Intercontinental Championship against SmackDown's The Miz in the opening bout, and SmackDown's WWE Champion AJ Styles and Shinsuke Nakamura fought to a draw.
 The show was also notable for Daniel Bryan's first singles pay-per-view match since Fastlane in February 2015.

+The event garnered negative reviews from critics, with the finish to the WWE Championship match and main event being particularly criticised, the latter for both its card placement and fan reaction towards the match itself.
+Other criticisms were levied against the rest of the card being middle of the road, as well as the Nia Jax promo after the Raw Women's Championship match.
+However, the Intercontinental Championship opening bout received praise, and was singled out as the best match of the night by most critics.

 Production

 Background

-Backlash is a pay-per-view (PPV) and WWE Network event that was established by WWE in 1999.
+Backlash is a recurring professional wrestling event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania, but this theme was dropped with its revival in 2016.
-The 2018 event was the 14th Backlash and was scheduled to be held on May 6, 2018, at the Prudential Center in Newark, New Jersey.
+As first reported on November 22, 2017, and later confirmed on December 19, the 2018 event was the 14th Backlash and was scheduled to be held on May 6, 2018, at the Prudential Center in Newark, New Jersey.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on February 24 via Ticketmaster.
 After the reintroduction of the brand extension in mid-2016, the events in 2016 and 2017 featured wrestlers exclusively from the SmackDown brand.
 The 2018 event was originally to be Raw-exclusive, but in February, WWE announced that following WrestleMania 34, brand-exclusive PPVs would be discontinued, thus the 2018 Backlash featured wrestlers from both Raw and SmackDown.